Jojocaster/dashboard-node-react-postgres/README.md

 > yarn start

 ## More
+To generate a new model, just type:
+> sequelize model:create --name MODEL_NAME --attributes title:string,content:string ...

-If you need to make a change on the models, don't forget to run migrations afterwards
+Once the model has been generated, don't forget to run migrations afterwards
 > sequelize db:migrate